lushl9301/xm-sparc/Seperated Doc/Gloable Variable.md

 ### Description

-This array is used to store the cpuId for each partition.
+This array is used to store the IDs of CPUs for each partition.

 ### Initialization